Soukali69/weaponanim/README.md

 -- Work on Legacy --

-Steps :

-1 - Go in your server.cfg

-2 - Copy this " ensure weaponanim " and past it in your server.cfg
+1 - Copy this " ensure weaponanim " and past it in your server.cfg

-3 - Good game !

 ❓❓REUPLOAD ❓❓